BioAlgs/Parallelism/README.md

 Value:

-     score the value of the test statisitcs
+     score: the value of the test statisitcs.

-     pvalue P-value of the test
+     pvalue: P-value of the test.
 ```